shamanec/ios-appium-docker/README.md

 ## Add test IPA files
 1. Copy and paste your test IPA file in the *ipa/* folder.
-2. You can access and provide the IPA files to Appium using the following capability: \n {"app": "opt/fileName.ipa"}
+2. You can access and provide the IPA files to Appium using the following capability:
+{"app": "opt/fileName.ipa"}

 ## Make an Appium connection